 If you’re looking for an outdoor birthday party with a 2020-approved activity already baked in, this giant outdoor bar in Bushwick is showing music-themed films every Tuesday and Wednesday night for $10 per person.
 If you’d rather come on a non-movie night, know that Nowadays also has a food truck with Japanese snacks like wagyu burgers, pork katsu sandwiches, and cucumber salads.
 The only catch is that you have to make a reservation ahead of time (which you can do here).

 The Jeffrey was the spot for a big outdoor birthday when it opened in 2014 and we feel confident that it will remain useful as long as people are into drinking beer (specifically the craft variety) outside in the sun.
 This is a good choice for a relaxed birthday hang, especially for the neighborhood (Midtown-adjacent).

 Azul is one of the less-sceney, more tolerable rooftops in Lower Manhattan.
-So invite a bunch of friends to hang out on some couches while you drink Cuban-ish cocktails and look out at the Hudson.
-Azul is especially good for a day-drinking event, or for a Sunday night party, when they have a live Cuban band playing.
-Alternative birthday plan: tell people to show up on a Monday when they screen movies as the sun sets.
+So invite a bunch of friends to hang out on some couches while you drink Cuban-ish cocktails and snacks, and look out at the Hudson.
+You can email Rooftopbars@hotelhugony.com for reservations ahead of time (the minimum for reservations is six people, and the maximum is ten).

 Sugar Freak feels like a New Orleans-themed party, with lots of big groups drinking strong draft cocktails and sharing crawfish boils in a loud space with beads hanging from the light fixtures.
 The party doesn’t quite spill into the streets like in New Orleans, but they do have a bunch of picnic tables in a big seating area on the sidewalk out front.